 The temperatures in Israel are needless to say significantly higher than those seen across Scotland.
 Therefore, what necessarily is a young whisky on paper might in maturation terms be considerably older due to those pesky angels taking their share.
 It’ll be interesting to see where Israel stacks up when considering the hot climates of Australia, India and Taiwan.
 So without further ado lets line up this trio and see what they have been distilling in Golan Heights.

-Golan Heights Gin
+Golan Heights Gin – review

 Bottled at 45% strength, this gin consists of juniper, coriander, angelica, cassia, cardamom, myrtle, black pepper, lavender and citrus medica.

-Nose: it’s the citrus that grabs your attention initially before a calmness descends across this gin.
+On the nose: it’s the citrus that grabs your attention initially before a calmness descends across this gin.
 Then more sweetness, almost confectionary-like sherbet with the darker spices taking back the reigns over the juniper and coriander.
 Lavender is a divisive fellow and whilst it’s in the mix here thankfully it’s wisely a delicately added ingredient.

-Taste: this is very interesting from my experience of gin as it’s not forceful and screaming for attention.
+In the mouth: this is very interesting from my experience of gin as it’s not forceful and screaming for attention.
 Rather than being the Boris Johnson of gin, it’s a content backbencher.
 Very refreshing and the elements have a real natural vibrancy as opposed to some of the artificial essences that can unravel with some gins.
 The elements here almost combine to create a sweet black liquorice experience with just enough balance.

-Overall: don’t worry this isn’t going to turn into a gin website despite the obvious potential of hits and popularity (2 elements I rarely focus on), but this gin much like those I’ve tasted from the Dornoch distillery, has an air of authenticity about it.
+Don’t worry this isn’t going to turn into a gin website despite the obvious potential of hits and popularity (2 elements I rarely focus on), but this gin much like those I’ve tasted from the Dornoch distillery, has an air of authenticity about it.
 It is surprisingly tasty and aromatic but anyone else out there reading this please don’t see this as a green light to start offering me gin.

 From a newly charred American oak barrel at 63.4% volume

-Nose: the appeal of juicy apples dipped in caramel that rotates into marzipan and a peanut brittle.
+On the nose: the appeal of juicy apples dipped in caramel that rotates into marzipan and a peanut brittle.
 There’s a floral undercurrent amidst the obvious vanilla, with the obvious sense that you’d never guess this was just 2-years-old.
 Although it’s a newly charred cask this doesn’t come through as evidently upon nosing.

-Taste: an obvious vanilla cream and the strength carries through until the finish.
+In the mouth: an obvious vanilla cream and the strength carries through until the finish.
 Yet a remarkable assortment of apricots, more caramelised apples and nougat.
 Traces of honey and a chocolate brownie on the finish with more cream coming through.
 A very promising example.

-Overall: Golan Heights do a two grain blend that features the wheat and barley combination we have here.
+Golan Heights do a two-grain blend that features the wheat and barley combination we have here.
 It’s matured in a combination of cask including Cabernet and Chardonnay at a remarkable 1300 feet above sea level, near the Sea of Galilee before being bottled.
 This sample I presume is a cask component of the recipe but grants us a glimpse of a traditional cask almost touching upon the definitive 3-year requirement.
 I know I could produce this and surprise quite a few enthusiasts at a tasting with its qualities and confidence.

-Single Malt 31 months old
+Golan Heights Single Malt 31 months old – review

 This comes from a 1st fill Cabernet American oak cask at 61.8% volume and has yet to be named officially.

-Colour: toffee with a slight reddish tint
+Colour: toffee with a slight reddish tint.

 Nose: a richer caramel this time but laced with raspberries and dark chocolate.
-Red liquorice, a splash of rose water, walnuts and honey push this more towards the sweet scale
+Red liquorice, a splash of rose water, walnuts and honey push this more towards the sweet scale.

 Well, this has been an education and isn’t that part of the whisky journey?
-This fledgling Israeli distillery is clearly doing something right and when it’s produce reaches these shores I’d seriously suggest you check it out.
+This fledgeling Israeli distillery is clearly doing something right and when it’s produce reaches these shores I’d seriously suggest you check it out.